Receive relevant New and Updated programmes: Personal Updates !

 There is opportunity to make use of the interdisciplinary nature of the MSc.
 Research projects take on at least two supervisors from different departments and throughout the year, students are required to attend un-assessed transferable skills workshops on Personal Effectiveness, Presentation and Communication and a Literature Review course developed exclusively for the MSc in Sustainable Energy Futures.

-Core Foundation modules are taught during semester one (Autumn Term) to provide a solid grounding for students from diverse academic backgrounds.
+Modules: Autumn Term Core Foundation modules are taught during the autumn term to provide a solid grounding for students from diverse academic backgrounds.
 Below is an outline of the content covered in each module:

-Methods for the Analysis of Energy Systems Technical performance and environmental impact metrics and analysis.
+Methods for the Analysis of Energy Systems To provide students with a range of tools for the analysis of energy systems and resources from both technical/capability and environmental impact view points.
+These will include thermodynamic methods for the analysis of energy systems with conventional thermal power plant and transport cycles used as case studies.
 Modelling, simulation and optimisation of energy systems (components, networks and supply chains).
 Multiscale modelling, Sensitivity, uncertainty and risk analysis.
-Multi-objective optimisation and trade-off analysis.
 Life cycle and scenario analysis.
 Typical applications for each method and case studies.

 Energy Economics and Policy Energy demand, supply markets and competition.
 Energy policy principles and local, national and regional examples.
 National and international regulatory and legal environments.
 Energy-economics-environmental models of global impact.
 Cost/Benefit analysis.
 Private investment decision making.
 Evaluating future technologies.
 Policy instruments and market mechanisms for carbon mitigation.

-MSc in Sustainable Energy Futures debating club and seminar series This module gives students the opportunity to explore current energy issues.
-Previous debating topics include: the role of industrialised nations in leading the march on climate change; the construction of new nuclear power stations and their role in the UK energy landscape; and whether an individual can influence the use of one technology through their investment in it.
-In addition to the debating club, guests from the leading edge of academia, industry and government are invited to give bespoke lectures exclusively to the MSc in Sustainable Energy Futures students.
+Energy Futures Lab Debating Society/ The Graduate School Courses/ Guest Speakers This module gives students the opportunity to look beyond the confines of the taught course modules to consider broader aspects of energy and to gain key professional skills.
+In the debating society students will explore current energy issues and previous debating topics have included for example: the role of industrialised nations in leading the march on climate change; the construction of new nuclear power stations and their role in the UK energy landscape; and whether an individual can influence the use of one technology through their investment in it.
+The Graduate School courses give students the opportunity to develop key professional skills (such as oral presentation, CV writing etc) that are useful not only during the MSc course but also in securing and succeeding in gainful employment thereafter.
+In addition, during this module, guest speakers from the leading edge of academia, industry and government are invited to give bespoke lectures exclusively to the MSc in Sustainable Energy Futures students.

-Modules: Semester Two The modules in Semester Two (Spring Term) are a series of intensive courses lasting two weeks.
+The modules in the spring term are a series of intensive courses lasting two weeks.
 Each module is taught by experts in that field, from academia, industry and government.
 Below is the outline of the content covered in each module:

 Urban Energy Systems Urbanisation and growth in energy demand; cities as dynamic systems.
 Characterising city infrastructures; complex systems and networks.
 Energy supply, conversion and demands in cities; resource flows and city sustainability.
 Modelling, analysis and optimisation of cities from an energy systems perspective.
 Transport modelling; land use interactions and energy demands.
 Case studies.